davidpaulmcintyre/bot_tutorial/README.md

 * Control flow flattening.
 This technique takes all the control flow blocks in a script (loops, conditionals, function calls) and combines them into a single "flat" switch statement, and the switch statement controls the application flow based on the parameters, and the switch statement runs in almost an endless loop.

 * Debug protection.
 To hack a site, hackers need to gather some intelligence on how the site works.
 They might start by opening Chrome Devtools, inserting some breakpoints, and writing some console.log statements.
 So what if we don't let them do that?
 We can rename the console methods (log, info, warn, error).
 And we can also choose to make the app nonfunctional with "code traps" if we detect that Chrome Devtools is open.
-I created a demo of these obnoxious techniques at <a href="./debug.html" target="_blank">, and <a href="https://js-antidebug.github.io">U Can't Debug This</a> is a more comprehensive demo of debugger detection.</a> Debug protection is problematic because there are perfectly legitimate reasons to debug a website, and might make it harder for developers to debug their own website in production.
+I created a demo of these obnoxious techniques at <a href="./debug.html" target="_blank">./debug.html</a>, and <a href="https://js-antidebug.github.io">U Can't Debug This</a> is a more comprehensive demo of debugger detection.</a> Debug protection is problematic because there are perfectly legitimate reasons to debug a website, and might make it harder for developers to debug their own website in production.
 * Dead code injection.
 We can also make it difficult for hackers to gain an understanding of our code by inserting "dead code" which exists only to confuse the reader.
 The dead code is a garble of loops and conditionals which can have only one result; it creates the illusion of variation when the code is really static.
 * Canvas fingerprinting.
 Canvas fingerprinting relies on the minute differences in how each computer's GPU renders elements on the screen.
 The fingerprint is obtained by using javascript to draw a simple screen on a canvas element.
 The pixels are serialized using <code>toDataURL</code> and sent to the server.
 This fingerprint is highly unique and shared with few other users.
 However, browsers such as <a href="https://github.com/brave/brave-browser">Brave</a> and browser extensions from <a href="https://chrome.google.com/webstore/detail/duckduckgo-privacy-essent/bkdgflcldnnnapblkhphbgpggdiikppg?hl=en">Duck Duck Go</a> make fingerprinting more difficult if not impossible by introducing random noise into the <code>toDataURL</code> serialization.
 * Hardware/Software fingerprinting.
 Computers and mobile devices have very complex configurations of hardware and software.
 This complexity makes each device very distinct, and very few devices share the same hw/sw fingerprint.
 Check a fingerprint of your computer at <a href="https://coveryourtracks.eff.org/">Cover Your Tracks</a>, a site created by the EFF to demonstrate the dangers of this kind of fingerprinting.
 When I obtained a fingerprint of my brand new MacBook Pro, to which I had done zero customization or installations, I was shocked that only 10 other computers out of 50,000 shared the same fingerprint as mine.
 Currently my MacBook has a totally unique fingerprint out of 60,000 recent tests.
 This kind of fingerprinting can obviously be used for nefarious purposes to track users for advertising purposes, regardless of if they're browsing incognito.
 A fingerprint can also be used to identify multiple requests from the same user and which might be camouflaged across different IPs thru a vpn.